| | |

 • Drizzle the lemon glaze on top of the cooled muffins, if desired.
 Serve and Enjoy.

-• If you'd prefer a vanilla glaze, combine the powdered sugar, milk, and vanilla extract together until it's creamy and you reach your desired consistency.
+• If you'd prefer a vanilla glaze, combine the powdered sugar, milk, and vanilla extract until it's creamy and you reach your desired consistency.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking